 The insurance liabilities under CALM are calculated by projecting asset and liability cash flows under a variety of interest rate scenarios using best estimate assumptions, together with margins for adverse deviations with respect to other contingencies pertinent to the valuation.
 Long term business provisions make sufficient allowance for the expected experience scenario and for adverse deviations in experience.
-Liabilities derived through an approximation to CALM rely on a combination of Group and industry specific experience in order to determine the best estimate assumptions and corresponding margins for adverse deviations, the largest of which, the group and individual health reserves, relies on a historical analysis of the Group's claims emergence patterns and completion factors.
+Liabilities derived through an approximation to CALM utilize on a combination of Group and industry specific experience in order to determine the best estimate assumptions and corresponding margins for adverse deviations.
+Group and individual health reserves, the largest line of business utilising an approximation of CALM, are estimated using a historical analysis of the Group's claims emergence patterns and completion factors.
 Many of the estimates used in actuarial valuation relate to future events and involve a significant amount of judgment.
 As a result, these estimates are subject to revision on a regular basis.